 Below you'll find a country-specific guide for the absolute best time to plan a safari.
 A month-by-month guide for the best country to visit for a safari is also included.
-The last part of this article is for if you're looking for animal specific safaris, like a gorilla or a chimpanzee safari.
+The last part of this article is for if you're looking for animal-specific safaris, like a gorilla or a chimpanzee safari.

-If you want to see the Great Migration unfold, head to Tanzania's northern parks; the Serengeti and Ngorongoro.
-The best time to witness the migration is probably February - March when the wildebeest and zebra have their young.
+If you want to see the Great Migration unfold, head to Tanzania's northern parks: the Serengeti and Ngorongoro.
+The best time to witness the migration is probably February through March when the wildebeest and zebra have their young.
 Not only can you enjoy seeing baby animals, but the predators are at the highest number too.
 Because the herds also concentrate in the south of the Serengeti, it's easy to plan your wildlife viewing in that area and find a safari company that offers lodging there.

 June to November is Tanzania's dry season and is the best time to visit all the parks (and you can always hop over to Kenya's Masai Mara to witness the Great Migration during this time).
 Tanzania's Southern Parks are perfect to visit during this time since the animals tend to congregate around permanent water and it isn't so hot and humid.